merenlab/anvio/anvio/docs/programs/anvi-interactive.md

 For the central tree to display correctly, you'll need to have run hierarchical clustering at some point while making your profile database (either during %(anvi-merge)s, or, if this is a %(single-profile-db)s, while running %(anvi-profile)s).

-You'll get lovely concentric circles, each filled with data that was contained in your databases and that you are now free to interact with.
-See the page for the %(interface)s for more information.
+You'll get lovely concentric circles (or rectangles), each filled with data that was contained in your databases and that you are now free to interact with.
+See the page for the %(interactive)s for more information.

 ### Running on a specific collection